tjaard123/play-cluster/machine.md

 # Kubernetes Ninja

 How to setup a ninja environment for kubernetes, specifically a cluster running on AWS EKS.
-This guide is intended to take noobs from zero to ninja.
+This guide is intended to take noobs from zero to ninja, specifically using Windows as your OS.

 ## Linux shell